Hu-Yaqi/NARPS-time-on-task/README.md

 If you use this code or build on these analyses, please cite:

-> [Author].
-(2026).
+> Hu, Y. (2026).
 Losing More, Gaining Less: Behavioral and Neural Signatures of Shifting Valuation During Risky Choice. *Proceedings of the Cognitive Computational Neuroscience Conference*.

 And the original NARPS dataset: